 "Very good.
 The countersign is Torpex - I am Silvertown."

 She stepped out then, a sequinned dress sparkling with the motion.
-It was elegantly cut, flowing around her petite form in a thousand tiny silver reflections; here and there scorch marks dulled the effect.
+It was elegantly cut, flowing around her slender form in a thousand tiny reflections; here and there scorch marks dulled the effect.
 The agent laid her weapon down on the table and breathed out in relief.

-"We didn't think anyone was coming.
-Speaking of which, where is Perivale?"
+"I almost didn't think anyone was coming.
+Where is Perivale?"

 Comments (5 so far!)

 The M1918 Browning Automatic Rifle is an automatic weapon that would later find success in the light machine gun role.
 Heavy and quite cumbersome, it fired a powerful cartridge that made it difficult to control.
 Silvertown's weapon is quite at odds with her appearance.